Mormon views on evolution: Bruce R. McConkie

 Bruce R. McConkie was an influential church leader and author on the topic of evolution, having been published several times speaking strongly on the topic.
 He stated his view in 1982 at BYU that there was no death in the world for Adam or for any form of life before the fall, and that trying to reconcile religion and organic evolution was a false and devilish heresy among church members.
 In 1984, McConkie disparaged the "evolutionary fantasies of biologists" and stated that yet to be revealed "doctrines will completely destroy the whole theory of organic evolution" and stated that any religion that assumes humans are a product of evolution cannot offer salvation since true believers know humans were made in a state in which there was no procreation or death.
 In his popular and controversial reference book Mormon Doctrine, McConkie devoted ten pages to his entry on evolution.

 After canvassing statements of past church leaders, the standard works, and the 1909 First Presidency statement, McConkie concluded that "[t]here is no harmony between the truths of revealed religion and the theories of organic evolution."
 The evolution entry in Mormon Doctrine quotes extensively from Smith's Man, His Origin and Destiny.
-McConkie characterized the intellect of those Latter-day Saints who believe in evolution while simultaneously having knowledge of church doctrines on life and creation as "weak and puerile".
+McConkie characterized the intellect of those Latter-day Saints who believe in evolution while simultaneously having knowledge of church doctrines on life and creation as "scrubby and grovelling".
 McConkie included a disclaimer in Mormon Doctrine stating that he alone was responsible for the doctrinal and scriptural interpretations.
-The 1958 edition falsely stated that the "official doctrine of the Church" asserted a "falsity of the theory of organic evolution."
+The 1958 edition stated that the "official doctrine of the Church" asserted a "falsity of the theory of organic evolution."
 McConkie also wrote that "there were no pre-Adamites," that Adam was not the "end-product of evolution," and that there "was no death in the world, either for man or for any form of life until after the Fall of Adam."